ZhangJiaQiao/balltree/README.md

 This implementation is the outer-storage version.
 The ball trees are build in the memory and are written into binary files.
 When using the trees to find the maximum inner-product, just load the trees from the files page by page and then do the process work.
 The implementation is divided into several tasks.

+## Start

+Use `make` in the root directory to build the excution file.

+Then execute `bin/main` to launch the application in the root directory.

+Note that you should always stay in the root directory, otherwise the relative paths won't work.

 ## Tasks

 1. Tree Building. --- Finished.
 2. Tree Storage. --- Finished.
-3. Tree Loading. --- 0%.
+3. Tree Loading. --- Finished.
-4. Maximum Inner-product and Tree Trimming. --- 0%.
+4. Maximum Inner-product and Tree Trimming. --- Finished.
 5. (optional) Tree insertion and deletion. --- 0%.
-6. (optional) Quadratic Ball Tree Implementation. --- 0%.
+6. (optional) Quadratic Ball Tree Implementation. --- 90%.

-### Current Status

-Tree Storage is finished.
-Memory costs a lot lmao.

 ### Tree Storage